 |Pest Prevention||Average Prevention Cost|

-Rodent prevention costs anywhere from $25 to $900 on average.
-It can be difficult because they are often small enough to slip into holes or cracks that are overlooked.
-Good hygiene and removing their food sources deter them from entering.
-If possible, you should also clear brush or tall trees away from your home.
-Professional tree removal costs between $400 and $900 on average.
-Try to locate and seal up any small cracks or holes that allow them to enter.
-Sometimes it may be necessary to spray the perimeter of the home to discourage them from entering.
-Sometimes electronic pest deterrents priced between $25 and $300 can be used to create a sound or vibration that discourages them from entering.
+Rodent prevention costs $25 to $1,100.
+It can be difficult because they are often small enough to slip into overlooked holes or cracks.
+Good hygiene and removing food sources deter them from entering.
+You should also clear brush or tall trees away from your home.
+Professional tree removal costs between $400 and $1,100.
+Try to locate and seal small cracks or holes that allow them to enter.
+It may be necessary to spray the perimeter to discourage them from entering.
+Electronic pest deterrents priced between $25 and $300 can create a sound or vibration that discourages them from entering.

-Insect prevention costs an average of $350 to $2,000, depending on the methods you choose.
-The average cost for sealing up doors and windows is $350 to $650.
-It costs around $500 to$4,000 on average to fix foundation cracks.
+Insect prevention costs $600 to $10,000, depending on the method.
+The average cost for sealing doors and windows is $600 to $2,300.
+It costs $5,000 to$10,000 to fix foundation cracks.
 This helps prevent insects from entering the home.
-Preventing insects always starts with good hygiene and making sure that there are no open food containers or other food sources.
-Clean up standing water or damp areas because this attracts some insects.
+Preventing insects always starts with good hygiene and ensuring there are no open food containers or other food sources.
+Clean standing water or damp areas because this attracts insects.
 Spraying chemicals around the foundation may prevent some insects from entering.
 Caulking or sealing cracks around the foundation makes a difference.

-Mosquito misting systems cost between $1,500 and $4,000, and like lawn treatments, they can help keep insect populations down and prevent insect infestations from getting out of hand.
+Mosquito misting systems cost $1,800 to $3,000, and like lawn treatments, they keep insect populations down and prevent insect infestations from growing.

-Installing a new fence for wildlife prevention costs around $3,000 to $7,000 on average for wood or vinyl fencing.
-Putting up a quality fence around the perimeter of your property is one of the first steps in keeping wildlife away.
+Installing a new fence for wildlife prevention costs $3,500 to $6,500 for wood or vinyl fencing.
+Putting up a quality fence around your property is one of the first steps in keeping wildlife away.

-In most instances, sealing up the entryways for wildlife is the best way to prevent them from entering.
-This may mean locating vents and other uncovered areas and keeping things like tree branches well away from the roof and eaves where they could be entering.
+In most cases, sealing the entryways for wildlife is the best way to prevent them from entering.
+This may mean locating vents and other uncovered areas and keeping things like tree branches away from the roof and leaves where they could be entering.

 Sometimes fumigation of the interior isn’t enough to deal with the problem.
 Structural fumigation goes deeper and gets into more of your home’s crawl spaces, attics, and other hard-to-reach areas to eliminate the problem.
 Costs start at around $5,000 for most homes.